-Usually, stress is a healthy part of daily life.
+Usually, workplace stress is a healthy part of daily life.
 Stress is what pushes us to do our best in tight situations; it can make us more productive and efficient, and even improve our memory.
 However, the persistent and severe stress felt by many working individuals can lead to serious health risks, including cardiovascular disease, insomnia, anxiety, depression, obesity, and a compromised immune system.

 Because so many employees suffer from occasional bouts of extreme workplace stress, it is important to compile a toolbox of stress management techniques.
 This way, the next time you are faced with a tight deadline or infuriating co-worker, you will know exactly what to do.

 Caffeine is a stimulant and will only exacerbate an already-stressful situation.
 There’s nothing wrong with a cup of joe to kick-start your morning, but limit your intake throughout the day to avoid jitters and anxiety.